Counting the Pennies

 10 Most Affordable Countries in Europe to Do Your Economics PhD

 Are you interested in doing a PhD in economics but worried about the cost?
 It's a real concern for many, and can dramatically affect your decision-making process.
-If you live in the United Kingdom you could end up in around fifty thousand pounds worth of debt at the end of your three years, and in the United States even more than this, the numbers unfathomable for any eighteen-year-old.
-The psychological effects of having this weigh over you, not only while you're studying but also afterwards while you search for a job and begin to work, can be massive; this, of course, doesn't even take into account the fact that most people will be paying this money off for the rest of their lives, unless they are one of the lucky few to earn enough that it stops being a problem.
-Indeed, with the current the student mental health crisis in full swing, it seems hard to argue that the debt many Western students are facing isn't a contributing factor.
+If you live in the United Kingdom, you could end up with around fifty thousand pounds worth of debt at the end of your three years.
+In the United States, you could have even more.
+The stress of having this weigh over you - not only while you're studying, but also afterwards while you search for a job and during your first years in employment, can be massive.

 The cost of tuition fees for PhD students in Denmark is also low: usually around DKK 3,600 (US$500) per year, making it an extremely affordable option for studying.
-The quality of life is very high there, with a strong culture of environmental awareness and beautiful countryside.
-Rent and food can be expensive in large cities like Copenhagen, however, something that definitely needs to be taken into consideration; on the contrary, though, jobs pay equivalently well.
+The quality of life is very high there, with a beautiful countryside and a strong culture of environmental awareness.

 France is known for its world-leading technical colleges like l’Ecole Polytechnique, where tuition fees are typically very low for PhD students at just €400 (US$440) per year.
 Paris can be an eye-wateringly expensive city to live in, but other cities like Lyon or Toulouse are more affordable and also have exceptionally good universities.
 It may be a little harder to find courses in English at French universities, but they definitely exist, even for economics.